6 Natural Remedies To Help Sleep Problems

 - Remove all stimulants from the afternoon onwards: caffeine, alcohol, chocolate and don’t watch tv or be on the computer just before bed either.
 Don’t be tempted by a siesta either, that won’t help you establish a good sleep regime.

 - Routine – try to stick to the same time for sleeping and waking if you can and have your dinner early – it is much easier to sleep on an empty stomach rather than one trying to digest a heavy meal.
 Have a pattern that you follow each night such as having a bath or shower, or reading or listening to something calming – not murder mysteries or heavy metal!

-- Remember to give thanks for at least three good things that made your day better.
+- Give Thanks: Remember to give thanks for at least three good things that made your day better.
 It’s the old fashioned ‘count your blessings’ but it really does seem to help if you have a positive memory to take into your sleep.

 - Temperature Regulating Bedding: Use temperature regulating bedding to include cooling sheets, cooling mattress pads, temperature regulating blankets and cool pillows to keep your bed at the optimum temperature for more comfortable sleeping.

 - Moisture Wicking Sleepwear: If night sweats are the problem, try moisture wicking pajamas to help draw moisture away from the body.
 The moisture evaporates rapidly so that you feel cool, dry and comfortable all night.